manishraj27/samaa-frontend/README.md

 4. Start the development server: `npm start`
 5. Open your browser and navigate to `http://localhost:3000` to view the application.

+## Prototype (Figma)

+The prototype made in figma.
+Visit to check the prototype.
+[Click On the Link](https://www.figma.com/community/file/1334999908821817060/samaa-music-streaming-website)
 ## Deployment

 The frontend of Samaa is deployed on Vercel.
 Visit [Samaa Music Streaming App](https://samavibes.vercel.app/) to access the live version of the application.